 Liability to inheritance tax in Spain depends upon one’s relationship to the deceased and even one’s pre-existing wealth.
 Close relatives who are beneficiaries of an estate benefit from a nil rate band upon which no inheritance tax is payable.
 The rate of taxation depends upon the overall value of the estate inherited by each beneficiary.
 The nil rate bands vary depending upon the autonomous community within Spain in which the greater part of the estate is located.
 In some parts of Spain that means that inheritance tax is hardly ever payable.

 As a result of a decision of the Spanish Supreme Court in February 2019, those who are resident outside of the area of the EU and the EEA will benefit from the same nil rate bands as those resident within it.
 If you have paid inheritance or gift tax in Spain recently and you are not an EU resident you may be entitled to claim a refund of the tax you paid.

 Spanish non-resident income tax:

 This is a tax that is paid by property owners in Spain who are not resident in Spain.
 Spanish non-resident income tax is a tax on the rateable value of the property and is relatively low, as the taxable amount is 1.1% of the rateable value.
 The rateable value (or “valor catastral”) is almost always far lower than the market value.

 Where a property is let by a non-resident, the rental income is subject to income tax, which should be paid quarterly.
 Quarterly income tax returns must be submitted.
-The reasonable expenses of maintaining the property can be deducted from the rental income received.
+The reasonable expenses of maintaining the property can be deducted from the rental income received, provided the property owner is resident in the EU.
+In all other cases the tax is payable on the gross rental income received.

 EU residents pay tax at a rate of 19%, while for non EU residents this tax is applied at a rate of 24%.